Matt Busby: Later years and death

-Busby was the subject of This Is Your Life on two occasions, in January 1958 (a month before the Munich tragedy) when he was surprised by Eamonn Andrews at the BBC Studios in Manchester, and in May 1971, when he became the first This Is Your Life subject to be honoured for the second time.
+Busby was the subject of This Is Your Life on two occasions: in January 1958 (a month before the Munich tragedy), when he was surprised by Eamonn Andrews at the BBC Studios in Manchester, and in May 1971, when he became the show's first subject to be honoured for a second time.
 On this occasion, Andrews surprised him just ahead of his final game as interim manager, leading Manchester United in a derby match with Manchester City at Maine Road.

 His testimonial was held at Old Trafford in August 1991.
 A Manchester United side featuring a new generation of star players including Mark Hughes and Steve Bruce took on a Republic of Ireland XI.
 The result was a 1–1 draw.

 Busby suffered a mild stroke in July 1980 at the age of 71 but made a full recovery.
 Soon afterwards, however, his wife Jean became ill with Alzheimer's disease.
 She died, aged 80, in December 1988 in a Manchester nursing home.
 They had been married for 58 years.
 Busby died at the age of 84 on 20 January 1994 at the Alexandra Hospital in Cheadle, Greater Manchester.
 He had been admitted to the hospital earlier that month to have a blood clot removed from his leg, and had appeared to be making a good recovery until his condition deteriorated after several days.

 He was buried in Southern Cemetery, Manchester, alongside his wife Jean.
 His friend Willie Satinoff, who owned a racecourse and died in the Munich air disaster, is buried in the same cemetery.
 Two days after Busby's death, a minute's silence was held at the start of United's home game against Everton in the Premier League.
 United finished that season as double winners, lifting the league title and FA Cup.